frossano/frossano.github.io/index.md

 ##### Implementation Team Lead @ NoemaLife, Italy
 *September 2012 - May 2014*

 As a company grew, I moved to a more managerial role as Implementation Team Lead, where I managed a team of consultant during implementation phase.
 I supported the creation and management of project quality documentation, and managed several projects during the entire lifecycle, from requirement gathering to go-live, with special attention to the training process.
-I alo kept my role as developer of the HL7 interfaces.
+I alo kept my role as developer of the HL7 interfaces, and worked with the Sales team for the pre-sale process, managing all the demos for the mobile solution.

 ##### Analyst @ NoemaLife, Italy
 *October 2007 - August 2012*